Personal rules for advantages & disadvantages found in my custom ROM list.

 Automatic updates can be useful to deliver security patches & bug fixes, but its issues tend to outdo whatever benefit it could have offered.
 Here are some things that can be done by automatic updates : (sourced from DigDeeper / Nanon with some additions)

 Conclusion?
 Delete the auto updater (and seek alternatives if the updater is so tightly welded the system won't boot if updater is wiped out).
 Most developers might not be malicious enough to actively fuck with you using auto-updates (except for the aforementioned Mozilla & Windows), but still.
 Updates should ALWAYS be a choice the user makes, not something enforced by the developers.
-Oh yeah - this is not set as a "disadvantage" of any kind as auto-updater can be removed (on most custom ROMs) & most custom ROMs do this (if there's a custom ROM that makes updater a hard dependency of course it'll go to Major Disadvantages).
+Oh yeah - this is not set as a "disadvantage" of any kind as auto-updater can be removed (on most custom ROMs) & most custom ROMs do this (if there's a custom ROM that makes updater a hard dependency of course it'll go to Major Disadvantages and therefore cannot be recommended).

 Pictured above is Game Space, which is meant to be an open source alternative to Goolag's proprietary Game Dashboard, which provides an user interface for the Android Game Mode API.
 Listed below are some clarifications of why Game Space is irrelevant to me. (in a nutshell, most of these either could be disabled and/or have more effective substitutes in the ROM's settings, and what cannot be disabled could with some change in device usage)